jliszka/stack/README.md

 ```
 ( a* ( a* -- b* ) -- b* )
 ```
 This suggests that we do have a unique bottom type in the language, `( a* -- b* )`.
-However, this makes type unification significantly more difficult (I have not yet succeeded in a working implementation).
+However, adding star types to the language makes type unification significantly more difficult (I have not yet succeeded in a working implementation).
 It's not clear what constraints should be set up to feed to the constraint solver during unification, or even how they should be expressed.
 Even worse, remember that the type above is shorthand for
 ```
 ( x* a* ( x* a* -- x* b* ) -- x* b* )
 ```